 You got me hooked!
 I can't wait to read more about Kyri! :D

 about 4 years ago Jenny Marie said:

 I could relate to this so far as in the loss of my parent.
 I lost my mother last January to ALS and this first chapter really got me.
 I'm actually going to read the rest of this soon.
 I love it so far.
 Great job :')

-over 2 years ago Catherine Nevin said:
+almost 3 years ago Catherine Nevin said: